Evelina-n/Agenda/README.md

 6. Adding a new person
 7. Outputs every person with an identic prefic
 8. Changing data for a contact
-9. total number of contacts
+9. Total number of contacts